Chriz42/modsec_help/README.md

 - simple regex for every param

 **Open features**
-- ADD Get support, only tested with post requests...
-- document root page "/" is not correct mapped to locationamtch
-- ADD modsec 3 support if needed
-- ADD resource wildcards (and as inoption default on)
+- ADD resource wildcards (and as an option default on)
 - read and print with input output files from cmd
 - write propper getting started with modsec learning mode guide
 - add automate testing with request to the ne locationmatches with docker
-- and stuff....
+- Add nginx support:
+Problem LocationMatch is an apache directive.
+But Modsec can use something like this:
+ 	SecRule REQUEST_FILENAME "^/admin$" "allow,id:111111111,chain"
+            SecRule REQUEST_METHOD (GET) "chain"
+            SecRule ARGS_GET_NAMES ^(firstname|lastname)$ "chain"
+            SecRule ARGS_GET:firstname ^[a-zA-Z]+$ "chain"
+            SecRule ARGS_GET:lastname ^[a-zA-Z]+$

+	SecRule Request_URI "^/.*$" "deny,status:403,id:1111111111110"

+	REQUEST_FILENAME is the url and all SecRules are chained and allow if everything match the whitelist secrules.
+	SecRule 1111111111110 blocks everything else.
+	Con: you don't have a message inside the auditlog what went wrong...

 ** Configtest **